maximuslee1226/adbmeetup-amlops/README.md

 Inside this file we will write a very simple unit test to ensure that the x_scaler object is populated during model initialization.

 1. An example unit test has already been written.
-Add 1 more unit test to Project_One-Tests/test_model.py.
+Add 1 more unit test to adbmeetup-project-Tests/test_model.py.
 2. The facilitation code follows standard pytest rules, so you can even add more test files etc; just follow pytest conventions.
 3. The proctor will run through how the project works.
-    1. Project_One is the project code which seperates the inference code as a "provider" type class following similiar principals from the testable web dev space.
+    1.  adbmeetup-project is the project code which seperates the inference code as a "provider" type class following similiar principals from the testable web dev space.
-    2. Project_One-Tests is your seperated testing code such that it is not coupled with your app development code.
+    2.  adbmeetup-project-Tests is your seperated testing code such that it is not coupled with your app development code.
     3. A container is built for the inference code, which is then extended with the test code.
 The base inference container is the asset expected to be deployed while the extended testing container allows you to test the assets in the same type of format as if they were to be compiled.

 #### Review Inference Code